 The city of Tashkent differs that it has a variety of both modern and ancient architectures.
 Here you can especially note the ‘Independence’ Square, Tashkent Metro, the former residence of Prince Romanov and other historically significant areas.

 In the highland regions of Uzbekistan, there is an excellent opportunity to see picturesque landscapes, to feel the fresh mountain air and to reach the peaks by using a ropeway.

-Afterwards, a trip to Bukhara is organized, where you can see the most ancient building in Central Asia – ‘Ismail Samani’ Mausoleum,visit the cool historical pool of **‘Lyabi-Khauz’,**visit ‘Ulugbek’ madrassah and other valuable architectural heritages of this region.
+Afterward, a trip to Bukhara is organized, where you can see the most ancient building in Central Asia – ‘Ismail Samani’ Mausoleum, visit the cool historical pool of **‘Lyabi-Khauz’,**visit ‘Ulugbek’ madrassah and other valuable architectural heritage of this region.